microsoft/azure-shortcuts-for-java/README.md

     .provision();
 ```
 To associate or create an NSG while creating a network interface, see the [Network Interfaces](#network-interfaces) section - the `.withExistingNetworkSecurityGroup()` and `.withNewNetworkSecurityGroup()` methods.

+To associate an NSG with a subnet while creating a virtual network, see the [Virtual Networks](#virtual-networks) section - the `.withExistingNetworkSecurityGroup()` method.

 #### Listing network security groups